 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).

-Yes  No 🗆
+Yes ⊠ No □

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer,"

-"smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company ate by check mark if the registrant has elected not to use andards provided pursuant to Section 13(a) of the Excha Indicate by check mark whether the re control over financial reporting under prepared or issued its audit report. egistrant has filed a report on and attestation to its manage Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-72 gement's assessment of the effectiveness of its internal 262(b)) by the registered public accounting firm that \boxtimes Section 12(b) of the Act, indicate by check mark whether to previously issued financial statements. er the financial statements of the registrant included in the \boxtimes of those error corrections are restatements that required a ocutive officers during the relevant recovery period pursu \boxtimes
+Accelerated filer □ Large accelerated filer ⊠ Non-accelerated filer □ Smaller reporting company □ Emerging growth company □

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\square$

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public

+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. 🗵

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b). 🗵 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠

-Yes 🗆 No 🖾